seL4/docs/TutorialsReworked/seL4Kernel/setting-up.md

 ```

 ## Mapping a container
-To run the container from other directories (e.g. starting a container for the **[Hello World](hello-world) tutorial, you can setup a bash alias such as this:
+To run the container from other directories (e.g. starting a container for the [Hello World](hello-world) tutorial, which we'll do next), you can setup a bash alias such as this:

 ```bash
 echo $'alias container=\'make -C /<path>/<to>/seL4-CAmkES-L4v-dockerfiles user HOST_DIR=$(pwd)\'' >> ~/.bashrc